ESSENTIALS OF DIAGNOSIS

 The arthritis is most commonly asymmetric and frequently involves the large weight-bearing joints (knee and ankle); sacroiliitis or ankylosing spondylitis is observed in at least 20% of patients, especially after frequent recurrences.
 Systemic symptoms including fever and weight loss are common at the onset of disease.
 The mucocutaneous lesions may include balanitis (Figure 20–8), stomatitis, and keratoderma blennorrhagicum (eFigure 20–28), indistinguishable from pustular psoriasis.
 Involvement of the fingernails in reactive arthritis mimics psoriatic changes.
 When present, conjunctivitis is mild and occurs early in the disease course.
 Anterior uveitis, which can develop at any time in HLA-B27–positive patients, is a more clinically significant ocular complication.
 Carditis and aortic regurgitation may occur.
 While most signs of the disease disappear within days or weeks, the arthritis may persist for several months or become chronic.
 Recurrences involving any combination of the clinical manifestations are common and are sometimes followed by permanent sequelae, especially in the joints (eg, articular destruction).

-Keratoderma blennorrhagica of the soles due to ...
+Keratoderma blennorrhagica of the ...